Uses of English verb forms: Conditional progressive

 The conditional (present) progressive or conditional continuous combines conditional mood with progressive aspect.
 It combines would (or the contraction d, or sometimes should in the first person, as above) with the bare infinitive be and the present participle of the main verb.
-It has similar uses to those of the conditional simple (above), but is used for ongoing actions or situations (usually hypothetical):
+It has similar uses to those of the simple conditional, but is used for ongoing actions or situations (usually hypothetical):

 Today she would be exercising if it were not for her injury.

 He wouldn't be working today if he had been given the time off.

 It can also have future-in-the-past meanings:

 We didn't know then that we would be waiting another three hours.